chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ![](/images/cpubound13.png)

 Finally I could see what I was looking for!
 Plotting the trendline revealed a 0.0005ms (500ns) increase in execution per goroutine added.
-Whether this is from scheduling costs or the cost to boot the goroutine in the first place, I don't know.
+Whether this was from scheduling costs or just the cost to boot the goroutine, I don't know.
 What we can deduce is that this is an extremely small and therefore insignificant penalty for spinning up a goroutine.
 I was admitedly expecting something much worse but in the end only found a meer 500ns penalty!

-The lesson learnt was that:
+Lessons learnt:
-1. Yes execution time improves as your goroutine workers approach the available number of logical CPUs.
-This make sense because this allows your workload to parallelized onto all the available cores.
+1. Execution time improves as your goroutine workers approach the available number of logical CPUs.
+This make sense because your workload can be parallelized onto all the available cores.
-2. As to whether there is a penalty for going beyond this number, I would say its insignificant and you shouldn't worry about it.
-In the majority of applications 500ns is neither here nor there.
+2. There is a penalty for creating more go routines than logical CPUs BUT the penalty is insignificant and you shouldn't worry about it.
+500ns is nothing.
-3. Lastly function complexity contributes to noise in an application which makes it worthless to try and isolate factors like the number of goroutines.
+3. Function complexity contributes to noise in an application which makes it worthless to try and isolate factors like the number of goroutines.

 This last point rings home for me after a few years of working on production issues and optimising code.
 Often you will be asked to "make service x" faster.
 Sometimes you find that certain operations are slow, or the GC is thrashing your application.
-You can try to optimise the GC and or allocate more CPU to your application to solve these issues.
+You can try to tweaking the GC settings and/or allocating more resources to solve these issues.
 However at a certain point this approach won't work any more.
 Instead you have to go the source: reduce allocations and optimize functions that burn lots of CPU.

-And finally there is one more lesson I would like to share with you from my own personal experience:

-Optimised code comes with a trade off that you need to be willing to accept.
-It increases code complexity which inherently makes it:
+This whole exercise felt like a mirror of this truth.

+From personal experience I have also learned that optimising code comes with trade offs.
+Optimised code will generally make it...
 1. harder to train new developers
-2. harder to follow business requirements
+2. harder to follow changing business requirements
 3. harder to debug/maintain

-Optimisation is not the root of all evil but does need to be done with wisdom, as to not make your life harder later on.

-These are some of the pearls I have taken from a few years of working with go applications and optimising code.
+Optimisation can and should be done, but it comes with a price.
+Its all about judging whether that price is worth it.

 ## Conclusion

-For CPU bound work, parallelize as much as logical CPUs available (`runtime.NumCPU()` will do it for you), and reduce allocations / complexity in work functions wherever possible.
+For CPU bound work, spawning as many goroutines as there are logical CPUs will allow you to use all the available resources. `runtime.NumCPU()` can be used find out the number of logical CPUs at runtime.
+If you happen to go beyond that, it doesn't really matter :)